cardinalblues7/django-files-widget/README.md

 Django AJAX form widgets and model fields for multiple files/images upload with progress bar

+Fork from https://github.com/TND/django-files-widget and update to Django >= 1.9

 __This is currently an alpha release.
 Not all functionality is there, only `ImageField` and `ImagesField` have been implemented and there is not yet enough error handling.__

 Features